heybaaba/COSC-1423-Coursework/README.md

 A program that uses Python's turtle graphics module to draw a stack of shrinking, color-cycling circles based on a user-provided starting radius and delta (shrink amount).
 Key concepts used: the turtle graphics module, loops, lists, user input
 Grade: 90 Collaboration: Paired assignment with a classmate (Lane)

+Time of Day (with Unit Testing) time_of_day.py + time_of_day_test.py
+A function that determines the time of day ("Morning," "Afternoon," "Evening," "Late Night," or "INVALID") based on a 24-hour time input, paired with a set of automated unit tests written using pytest to verify the function's behavior across different cases.
+Key concepts used: functions, conditional logic (if/elif/else), automated unit testing with pytest, test-driven verification
+Grade: 78.5
+Collaboration: Paired assignment with a classmate (Diego)

+Sharing a Spaceship
+sharing_a_spaceship.py
+A program that takes input for two "aliens" (paint color and cargo weight), combines their colors using color-mixing logic, calculates combined baggage weight, and determines flight cost using tiered per-pound pricing.
+Key concepts used: functions, conditional logic, tiered/threshold-based calculations, f-strings with number formatting (:,.2f)
+Grade: 77.5
+Collaboration: Paired assignment with a classmate (Glory)